monstermare/advanced_random_number_generator/README.md

 > opkg update
 > opkg install mraa

-### Using Modules
+### Using Sensor Modules
-Here is a code that reads data from sensors:
+Once you have mraa, receiving data from the sensor is a piece of cake.
+Initialize, read, and print.
+Done.
+For those who want to check if the sensors are working, here is a sample code that reads data from sensors:

 ```c
 #include "mraa.h"